Deprecation: #100047 - PageTsConfig and UserTsConfig must not rely on request

 [end]

-There are similar alternatives for other use cases: You can not rely on given GET / POST arguments anymore, but it should be possible switching to backend.user.isAdmin or similar conditions in most cases, or to handle according switches within controller classes in PHP.
+There are similar alternatives for other use cases: You can not rely on given GET / POST arguments anymore, but it should be possible to switch to backend.user.isAdmin or similar conditions in most cases, or to handle related switches within controller classes in PHP.

-Relying on request arguments for PageTsConfig conditions is fiddly anyways, especially when using this for core related controllers: Those are not considered API and may change anytime.
+Relying on request arguments for page TSconfig conditions is fiddly, especially when using this for core related controllers: those are not considered API and may change at anytime.
 Instead, needs should be dealt with explicitly using toggles within controllers.